-See tables processor.action, processor.penalty, and processor.processorSampling in the handout prisonerd2020.stm for implementation details.
+See tables processor.action, processor.penalty, and processor.processorSampling in the handout prisonerd2024.stm for implementation details.
 The processor variable is a built-in variable that points to the current processor object.
 The thread variable points to the current thread object, and the pcb (Process Control Block) variable points to an object shared by the two threads in a single process.
 This simulation fork()s 10 processes, and thread 0 spawn()s an additional thread 1 for its partner in its process.

-This is the diagram of the final prisonerd2020.stm showing all states and transitions.
+This is the diagram of the final prisonerd2024.stm showing all states and transitions.
 The goal of any player (thread within a process) is to minimize its time spent in the timeInJail state.
 Our simulation records that time for us to analyze.
 There are four strategies enumerated in processor.action, which my handout code places into each thread's mystrategy variable.
 Here are the strategies.

+nandout code places into each thread s mystrategy variable.
+Here are the strategies.
 Strategy Resulting action (how to find action to send to partner) "defect" Always send a "defect" message. "cooperate" Always send a "cooperate" message. "halfsy" Use sample(0,1,"uniform") to get a 0 or 1; send "defect" on a 0 and "cooperate" on a 1.
 This is a pseudo-random strategy with a 50% probability of defecting and a 50% probability of cooperating on each move. "reciprocate" Send "cooperate" on the first move, and on every move thereafter, simply echo the partner's previous move.
 (You don't know what its current move will be.)